Death Capital in the Public Service

 The employer's administration of the contract staff member on the day of his death informs the declared beneficiaries of the deceased contract staff member of their rights to the death benefit.

-The successors of the deceased agent shall send their death benefit application to the administration of the employer of the contractor on the day of his death.
+The successors of the deceased staff member shall send their application for death benefit to the administration of the contractor's employer on the day of his death.

 It shall forward the relevant information to the bodies responsible for examining the application, determining the amount of the death benefit and paying it.